sblantipodi/firefly_luciferin/docs/index.md

 </style>

 ### In this release:
+- ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.2.3).
+- **MQTT is now optional for FULL firmware**.
+- `Glow Worm Luciferin` FULL firmware now exposes a **Web Interface to control your lights from your browser** without the needs of the `Firefly Luciferin` PC client.
+- `Glow Worm Luciferin` firmware can now be **controlled via standard HTTP methods** (GET/POST).
+- Introducing **Luciferin Modules** for the **Luciferin Official PCB**.
+- Luciferin is now able to detect what is the monitor on your right/center/left position for an easyer configuration.
+- Fixed a bug that caused flickering on ESP32 when reducing the numbers of LEDs in use.
+- Fixed a bug that caused occasional graphical glitches when right clicking the tray icon (Windows only).
+- Upgrade to Java 17 and JavaFX 17.
+- [Arduino Bootstrapper](https://github.com/sblantipodi/arduino_bootstrapper/releases) update (v.1.11.2) improves UI during the initial setup.

+### In the previous release:
 - ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.1.4).
 WiFi enhancements/fixes refers to full firmware.
 - ***Enriched the "Info" popup*** with a graph that shows the quality of the synchronization between Firefly Luciferin PC software and the Glow Worm Luciferin firmware.
 Added a graph that shows the WiFi signal strength of the microcontroller in use.
 A good WiFi signal strength is required for reliable operation.
 - ***Added support for DHCP, no need to enter a fixed IP address anymore.***